Neeltyper001/ATM_MiniProject_in_C/README.md

-## My Mini Project in C
+# My Mini Project in C
-This is the mini project: "Implementation of ATM machine using C" that I made in first semester.
+## This is the mini project: "Implementation of ATM machine using C" that I made in first semester.

-## Warning :
+## -> WARNING AND IMPORTANT POINTS:
-### MUST INCLUDE 'gotoxy.h' header file in the same directory if you are running in the codeblocks environment
+### 1. MUST INCLUDE 'gotoxy.h' header file in the same directory if you are running in the codeblocks environment
-### DO NO COPY PASTE DIRECTLY IN LINUX ENVIRONMENT , though can run in linux environment with minor modifications.
+### 2. DO NO COPY PASTE DIRECTLY IN LINUX ENVIRONMENT , though can run in linux environment with minor modifications.
+### 3. WHILE RUNNING THIS CODE THE PIN, CARD NUMBER USED ARE ALREADY PREDEFINED SO ONE MUST CHECK THE SCREENSHOTS FOR THE CORRECT ONES.

-### Concepts Used
+## -> Concepts Used
 This mini project is totally based on the simple if else , loop , switches that one can implement easily.

-### Atm machine implementation using C language
+### Some screenshots
 ![Screenshots](/ATM1.png)
 ### Entering the card number
 ![Screenshots](/ATM2.png)